jinyoungch/podcast-deployer/README.md

 # rss-deployer.lambda

 An AWS Lambda function that generates an RSS feed for podcast distribution.

-Note: this tool was written specifically for Apple Podcasts.
+Note: this tool was written specifically for Apple Podcasts, but can be extended to be compatible with other platforms.

 ## Instructions